fogg-lab/tissue-model-analysis-tools/README.md

 Build a conda environment using the right environment file, which is different for each operating system:
 - environment_linux_gpu.yml for either Linux or Windows Subsystem for Linux (WSL), with a CUDA-capable system (Nvidia GPU + CUDA installed).
 - environment_linux_cpu.yml for Linux or WSL.
 CPU-only.
-- environment_windows.yml for Windows, CPU-only.
-Note: If you have an Nvidia GPU you should definitely go ahead and use WSL and install the appropriate drivers/CUDA for GPU acceleration.
+- environment_windows.yml for Windows.
+Note: If you have an Nvidia GPU you should definitely go ahead and use WSL + the linux GPU environment instead, after installing the appropriate drivers for CUDA GPU acceleration.
-- environment_mac.yml for Mac, CPU-only.
+- environment_mac.yml for Mac.

 For more information on how to manage conda environments, see [environment management reference](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).